voidsatisfaction/Repo-watcher/README.md

 Please change file name from `config_not_changed.json` to `config.json`

 and configure the content as you wish.
+Such as:

 ```json
 {